-In recognition of this important week, we’re taking a look at some of Ireland’s most influential and inspiring marine scientists and inventors.
-Today, we’re celebrating county Down’s Thomas Andrews, the chief designer of the ill fated Titanic.
+In recognition of this significant week we’re taking a look at some of Ireland’s most influential and inspiring scientists and inventors.
+Today, we’re celebrating Co.
+Down’s Thomas Andrews, chief designer of the ill-fated Titanic.

 Thomas Andrews was born on the 7th of February 1873 in Comber Co.
 Down into a prestigious family.
 His uncle Lord Pirrie was a chairman of the great Belfast shipbuilding company Harland and Wolff.

 At 16 Andrews left school to an apprenticeship in his uncle’s company.
 Despite his uncle high position he wasn’t given any special treatment and had to work his way up like everyone else.
 But the boy was especially clever and had a great aptitude for the work.
 At night he studied in Belfast College of technology specialising in ship design.
 He managed to work up through the ranks to become the Managing Director.

 In 1907 the company decided they were going to construct three of the grandest ships ever to be seen: Olympic, Titanic and Britannic.
 Andrews was brought on as chief designer for the project.